Or, how I make my clients sound awesome

 What I love about editing is that it’s like putting together the pieces of a puzzle.
 My clients who write (or speak!) first drafts don’t always give them to me in chronological order, so I move the “pieces” around and get them to flow in the right order so that the final product makes sense.
 For Dennis, I also put in photos and a boilerplate (short bio of the author) before he submitted.
 Even though I had a hand in re-working the article and correcting all the mistakes, I still consider this a ghostwritten piece since the author credit is his, and he provided all the content without me needing to do any additional research or writing.

-Client 7: A vegan marketplace
+Ghostwriting client 7: A vegan marketplace

 I just started blog writing for Vejii, the newest vegan marketplace to hit cyberspace.
 What’s cool is I’ve been working on topics I’ve been curious about that relate to veganism, that I haven’t researched myself.
 It’s sweet to get paid to research and share your lessons!
 Here’s one published blog on making the shift to a plant-based lifestyle.